prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 | `fee-recipient-config-file` | Sets the file location for the Fee Recipient JSON configuration.
 Example: `--fee-recipient-config-file=./fee_recipient_config.json`                                                                                                                |
 | `fee-recipient-config-url`  | Sets a URL for a remote Fee Recipient JSON configuration.
 Example: `--fee-recipient-config-url=http://example.com/api/getFeeRecipient`                                                                                                              |

-suggested fee recipient flag will override the configuration file.
+**Note: suggested fee recipient flag will override the configuration file.
+Do not use these flags together, only use one of these flags to provide fee recipient information.**

-you can not use both the file and url flags at the same time.

-the validator client will send the fee recipient information at startup for all public keys that are active as well as when the public key becomes active.
-It does this by calling the beacon api `prepareBeaconProposer`

 ### Fee Recipient Config File